 Muscle stiffness and soreness is a byproduct of a good workout.
-In order to improve your physical performance, you need to train harder and this hard work includes training with heavier weights, higher number of sets or training at a higher intensity.
+In order to improve your physical performance, you need to train harder and this hard work includes training with heavier weights, a higher number of sets, or training at a higher intensity.

 Training to achieve peak performance is something every pro athletes practice on a regular basis.
 But those intense workout sessions lead to the microscopic tears in the muscle tissues which make them weak and more vulnerable to injury.

 It’s true, excess pressure allows muscle tissues to go bigger and stronger but ignoring the recovery process may lead to serious injury.
 Supplementation and post-workout recovery routines are the key to enhanced performance.

 However, many fitness enthusiasts neglects the significance of proper recovery.
 Ahead, we are going to study the importance, tips, and tricks to accelerate the recovery process and relieve muscle soreness.

 It’s important to understand the principles of post-workout soreness.
 Postworkout muscle soreness is also known as Delayed Onset Muscle Soreness (DOMS) which happens because of the micro-tears in your muscles due to resistance training.

 ** Newbies might experience more pain because their muscles are not really habitual to resistance training.